Garden Tower Project wants to make growing your own organic produce available no matter where you are or what your abilities.

 We have carefully curated these100% NON-GMO Botanical Interest seeds to be an excellent Juicing or Smoothie collection for use in your tower or growing in individual pots.
 We understand not everyone has room or land for an expansive garden.
 Growing these container varieties allows you to get optimum output in as little space as possible.

-Depending on availability we may need to substitute some seeds, but they still will be great for the Garden Tower™ 2 container gardening system.
+Depending on availability we may need to substitute some seeds, but they still will be great for the garden tower® vertical container gardening and composting system.

 Happy and healthy gardening!